-- You do not have to shutdown the Tread after each use, as the screen will automatically go into sleep mode after an extended idle period.
+- You do not have to shut down the Tread after each use, as the touchscreen will automatically go into sleep mode after an extended idle period.
 We recommend that you restart the touchscreen every so often to ensure the software can properly update.

 Safety Key Maintenance